assiakhateeb/btcApp/README.md

 ## index.py
 In this module we:
-* Present the Current Bitcoin Price in USD
+* Present the Current Bitcoin Price in USD.
-* Present the Average Price for the last 10 minutes
+* Present the Average Price for the last 10 minutes. <br>
+We get the data from <a href="https://www.coindesk.com/price/bitcoin/">This Website</a>

 ## Dockerfile
 ```buildoutcfg